 Please contact your supervisor to get access to the Mobility Solutions SharePoint site.

-Map Drive YUpdate on June 3, 2020
+Map Drive Y

-Users are no longer able to request Y-Drives, and instead are encouraged to use OneDrive

-You can have your personal shared drive and Map your network drive to get to it from File Explorer in Windows without having to look for it or type its network address each time.
+Users can request Y-Drive following this link.
+You can have your personal shared drive and your network drive mapped to “File Explorer” in local PC without having to look for it or type its network address each time.

 1. Open File Explorer from the taskbar or the Start menu, or press the Windows logo key + E.